aumetra/tranquility/README.md

 Tranquility is a small ActivityPub server written in Rust
 Federation should work with most other implementations (once it actually, you know, federates)

+## Important

+Do NOT create a database with the name `tranquility_tests` and run the unit tests
+The unit tests will delete all data from the database

 Progress:

 - [ ] Federation